shubhadeepmandal394/vehicle-authentication-technology/application/README.md

 - After doing so, go to **vehicle-authentication-technology** -> **application** -> **build** (Make sure you have [Android Studio](https://www.youtube.com/watch?v=5LMRbAiRkdY) Installed in your device).
 - Andorid Studio will now build the application and after Installing the same, it will be availabe for your use.

- NOTE: *you are suggested to connect your physical android device for running this application as the camera functionality in the emulator might cause problems*.
+ NOTE: *You are suggested to connect your physical android device for running this application as the camera functionality in the emulator might cause problems*.

 #### Requirements